 - (A) Derived from the unaudited condensed consolidated statements of total comprehensive income of Medall for the three months ended March 31, 2018. - (B) Derived from the unaudited condensed statements of operations of CNAC for the three months ended June 30, 2018. - (C) Derived from the audited consolidated statements of total comprehensive income of Medall for the year ended March 31, 2018. - (D) Derived from the audited statements of operations of CNAC for the year ended March 31, 2018. - (1) Represents an adjustment to eliminate direct, incremental costs of the Transaction which are reflected in the historical financial statements of Medall and CNAC in the amount of \$0 and \$23 as of June 30, 2018, respectively.
-There were no such amounts recorded as of March 31, 2018. - (2) Represents an adjustment to eliminate interest income on marketable securities held in the trust account as of the beginning of the period. - (3) To record expected interest expense incurred on the term loan facility expected to be entered into upon consummation of the Transaction.
-The term loan is expected to bear an interest rate of 5% per annum, 2% of such amount is expected to be paid upfront on the effective date of the term loan.
-The 2% will be amortized to interest expense over the first year of the term loan facility.
-The interest rate used is the interest rate currently agreed between CNAC and the prospective provider of the term loan facility. - (4) To record normalized blended statutory income tax benefit rate of 33% for pro forma financial presentation purposes. - (5) To record approximately 7% of noncontrolling interest. - (6) As the Transactions are being reflected as if they had occurred at the beginning of the period presented, the calculation of weighted average shares outstanding for basic and diluted net income per share assumes that the shares have been outstanding for the entire period presented.
+There were no such amounts recorded as of March 31, 2018. - (2) Represents an adjustment to eliminate interest income on marketable securities held in the trust account as of the beginning of the period. - (3) To record expected interest expense incurred on the term loan facility expected to be entered into upon consummation of the Transaction. - (4) To record normalized blended statutory income tax benefit rate of 33% for pro forma financial presentation purposes. - (5) To record approximately 7% of noncontrolling interest. - (6) As the Transactions are being reflected as if they had occurred at the beginning of the period presented, the calculation of weighted average shares outstanding for basic and diluted net income per share assumes that the shares have been outstanding for the entire period presented.
 This calculation is retroactively adjusted to eliminate the number of shares redeemed for the entire period.